springfall2008/batpred/docs/output-data.md

 then an alert will be raised and the automation will restart the Predbat add-on to try to resolve a 'hung Predbat' issue.

 In the same way for the GivTCP and Mosquitto add-on's above, the last trigger requires you to enable a binary sensor that detects that the Predbat/AppDaemon add-on is running.
-Follow the same steps to enable the binary sensor for either the 'Predbat', 'AppDaemon' or 'AppDaemon-predbat' add-on depending on which Predbat install option you followed.
+Follow the same steps to enable the binary sensor for either the 'Predbat', 'AppDaemon' or 'AppDaemon-predbat' add-on depending on which Predbat installation method you followed.

 The script will need to be customised for your mobile details.